The Moonlit Sanctuary in Pearcedale Visit the Moonlit Sanctuary for a fun-filled educational day out where you'll meet plenty of animals!

 The 'conservation show' is entertaining, educational, and completely free.
 Live animals are bought into the arena where keepers educate visitors about each of the species on show.

-Another popular activity for school aged children, one that my 8yo son has done before, is the Junior Ranger Program, whereby the kids get involved in food preparation and feed the animals, as well as other wildlife educational activities and fun games.
+Another popular activity for school aged children, is the Junior Ranger Program.
+Kids on the program get involved in food preparation and feed the animals, as well as other wildlife educational activities and fun games.

-Once you're done with your wildlife fix, feed hungry bellies in the cafe, which serves hot and cold beverages, sandwiches and light meals as well as ice creams to cool down with in summertime.
+Once you're done with your wildlife fix, feed hungry bellies in the cafe, serving hot and cold beverages, sandwiches and light meals as well as ice creams to cool you down in summertime.

 There are tanks in the cafe, filled with frogs, a snake, lizards and other fascinating creatures for your children to see.

-The cafe itself overlooks the beautiful surrounds of the Moonlit Sanctuary, so you can watch the wildlife from afar while you enjoy your lunch.
+The cafe itself overlooks the beautiful surrounds of the Moonlit Sanctuary, with an outdoor deck to enjoy sunny days as you watch the wildlife from afar while you enjoy your lunch.

 Do take a trip out to the Moonlit Sanctuary if you can, it's well worth the trip.